Dyson vacuums have earned a reputation for top-quality machines with powerful suction.

 - 7 Best Dyson Upright Vacuum: Dyson Small Ball Allergy

-We have reviewed the five best Dyson vacuums currently available in the Australian market
+We have chosen five vacuums for our best Dyson vacuum cleaner reviews currently available in the Australian market

 But first, let’s inspect what makes a Dyson worth the money.